Transport Your Career to the Next Level with Class A Driver Training

 Out on the road, you are responsible for hauling millions of dollars worth of cargo, and today, cargo theft is a booming industry.
 Here’s where you’ll learn how to be safe while loading and unloading deliveries.

 Hazardous materials require extra precautions before transporting.
 In this section, you will receive an overview of how to transport dangerous goods safely, and complete the extra paperwork and display the proper vehicle signage that goes with them.

 For the efficient movement of your freight, you need to carefully plan your trip before you hit the road.
 In this section, you’ll learn how to use the truck drivers atlas as well as GPS systems to choose where to buy fuel, safe rest stops, and more.

 Whether you are crossing an international border or driving across the province of Ontario, here’s where we carefully review required documentation.
 We’ll cover what to expect when you cross the border including everything from going through customs to having your vehicle searched.

 Boost your shifting expertise.
 Through classroom instruction and one-on-one in-vehicle training, we’ll show you how to expertly shift gears on unsynchronized manual transmissions.
 Double clutching is a highly skilled shifting technique that takes plenty of practice.
 Our expert drivers can show you how to properly double clutch during the process of downshifting and upshifting.

 You will learn how to drive defensively in adverse weather conditions, and keep a sharper eye on traffic so you can better anticipate the actions of pedestrians and other drivers.
 We’ll show you how to compensate for your truck’s handling characteristics through various defensive driving techniques.

-Students in this program attend our career day for a chance to make important connections with employers who are in need of highly trained drivers.
-Employers share important industry information and provide the students with opportunities to as the questions that are important to them and their careers.
+Students in this program can attend our career day for a chance to make important connections with employers who are in need of highly trained drivers.
+Employers share important industry information and provide the students with opportunities to ask the questions that are important to them and their careers.